Learning from True-False Labels via Multi-modal Prompt Retrieving: Experiments

 \subsection{Influence of MPR}

 In Table \ref{table4}, we explore the effectiveness of our proposed MPR method, which consists of TPR and VPR components, on a coarse-grained dataset (Caltech-101) and two fine-grained datasets (Food-101 and Stanford Cars).
 We conducted experiments by individually removing the TPR and VPR, as well as removing the MPR as a whole.
 The results show that the removal of each component leads to some degree of performance degradation.
-Specifically, each component (TPR and VPR) leads to an average performance improvement of approximately 0.5\%.
-Notably, MPR achieves an improvement of over 3\% on the fine-grained Stanford Cars dataset (i.e., 69.44 vs 72.60 for accuracy).
+Specifically, each component (TPR and VPR) leads to an average performance improvement of more than 0.5\%.
 This improvement confirms the discussion in earlier section that MPR provides more related information to bridge the gap between the knowledge of VLMs and target learning tasks.